SweetySojrani/Starbucks-Rest-API/Project Journal.md

   - To create a strategy pattern on the Go API so that I could switch the production mode and Dev mode
   - For the Dev mode, it will check a fix list of login account without connecting to MongoDB
   - For the production mode, it will check the MongoDB data.
   - The purpose of this stratey pattern is to say some EC2 instance hours. :)

+  - Try to discuss with team on integration and possible Kong gateway routes
+  - Research on Kong gateway plugin features and frontend solutions